 For years, whey protein has been taken by athletes seeking to increase muscle mass and performance.
 Evolving research shows that whey protein does much more.
 Whey protein helps protect against muscle wasting and weight gain while lowering certain cardiovascular risk factors.
 It also improves the body’s production of glutathione.

 Glutathione levels drop with age, and this could play a role in neurodegeneration, reduced immunity, and other age-related conditions.
 Whey protein enhances glutathione production.
 The ability of whey to increase glutathione levels comes from its unique combinations of small peptides.

 Whey protein is increasingly seen as a superfood for healthy longevity.

-Protein is among one of the most essential parts of a healthy diet, comprising of nutrients that are used to make nearly every cellular structure in your body.
+Protein is among one of the most essential parts of a healthy diet, comprising nutrients that are used to make nearly every cellular structure in your body.

 Lean muscle mass is created from the constituent amino acid compounds that proteins break down into.
 Diets rich in protein often offer a powerful means of helping to burn fat as well.